Biden in historic Amazon trip as Trump return sparks climate fears

 But it is also one of the areas most vulnerable to climate change and environmental degradation.

-Usually one of the wettest places on earth, the Amazon basin is experiencing the worst fires in nearly two decades as Latin America experiences a severe drought, according to the EU’s Copernicus observatory.
+This year it experienced the worst wildfires in nearly two decades, fuelled by a severe drought blamed in part by climate experts on global warming.

-Meanwhile a recent study showed that the Amazon rainforest has lost an area about the size of Germany and France combined to deforestation in four decades.
+A recent study showed that the Amazon rainforest had lost an area about the size of Germany and France combined to deforestation in four decades.

-Biden is due to meet Brazil’s President Luiz Inacio Lula da Silva, who has pledged to put a stop to illegal Amazon deforestation by 2030, next week in Rio de Janeiro.
+Brazil’s President Luiz Inacio Lula da Silva has pledged to put a stop to illegal Amazon deforestation by 2030.

-The outgoing US president flies to Rio from Manaus and will also attend the G20 summit there on Monday and Tuesday, where Trump’s return will also dominate the agenda.

-Experts have warned that a second Trump presidency would slam the brakes on the transition to green energy that Biden has pushed, crushing hopes of hitting crucial long-term climate targets.
+Experts have warned that a second Trump presidency could undo progress on the transition to green energy made under Biden, giving heavy polluters like China and India an excuse to scale back their own efforts.

 During his campaign, Trump pledged to “drill, baby, drill” and increase fossil fuel extraction.
 He even brushed off climate change just days before the vote.